Launch of CADIndia

 Section 377 Judgment

-The Supreme Court decriminalised Section 377 of the IPC in its application to same sex relationships between consenting adults
+The Supreme Court decriminalises Section 377 of the IPC in its application to same sex relationships between consenting adults

-Supreme Court struck down Section 497 of IPC and decriminalised adultery.
+The Supreme Court strikes down Section 497 of the IPC, decriminalising adultery

 We, at CLPR, believe that the Constitution of India is the most authoritative and comprehensive point of reference and our core purpose is to ensure that the Constitution works for everyone.